 Children transfer from primary to secondary school (Year 7) at the start of the school year in which they will reach their twelfth birthday.

-Please contact voluntary aided (faith) schools direct for an application form.
+Contact voluntary aided (faith) schools directly for an application form.

 Oversubscription criteria for admission to secondary school